jonathan-hase/Periphery-Blog/content/posts/YSorting/ysorting.md

 Our first approach was to place invisible trigger areas (green in the image above).
 These areas read out the Z order of the environmental object they are touching and handing of that value to the player.
 The player then adopts the the Z order of environmental object attached to the trigger area and adds +1 so it is displayed in front.
 The normal Y sorting is disabled while the player is in touch with the trigger area.

 The trigger areas could be placed automatically via code.
 But that would be all environmental objects would need to stick to a quite rigid grid system.
 Also shapes with a more organic footprint are not possible.
-Alternatively the override areas would need to be place by hand.
-Building a level would be much more labor intensive.
+Alternatively the override areas would need to be placed by hand.
+Building (and revising) a level would be much more labor intensive.

 Our second approach was to solve this problem in code.